Special Report No. 80: Fixed Book Prices in a Changing Market Environment

 Special Report pursuant to Sec.
-44 of the Postal Law, Bonn, 7 December 2015
+44 of the Postal Services Act, Bonn, 4 December 2017

-- The Monopolies Commission calls for an immediate reform of the legal and regulatory framework and a full application of the existing regulatory framework.
+- The Monopolies Commission recommends a reform of the national regulatory framework and an examination of the agreements of international postal organisations.

 Telecommunications 2017: Bank on competition!

 Special Report pursuant to Sec.
 121(2) of the German Telecommunications Act, Bonn, 4 December 2017